temporalio/cli/docs/cmd-options/db-filename.md

 	- cli
 ---

+Alias: **-f**
-Alias: **-f**="": File in which to persist Temporal state (by default File in which to persist Temporal state (by default, Workflows are lost when the process dies).
+File in which to persist Temporal state (by default, Workflows are lost when the process dies).